Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 **In order to be able to join and play on the server, you need all of the following:**

-- a copy (official or cracked) of Minecraft Java Edition version 1.8 or newer - up to 1.14.4
+- a copy (official or cracked) of Minecraft Java Edition version 1.14.4
 - a Discord account with an email attached to it

 ### Minecraft client

-You can connect with any vanilla or modded Minecraft client version 1.8 or higher, but only up to 1.14.4.
+You can connect with any vanilla or modded Minecraft client version 1.14.4.
 The only officially supported version is vanilla or client-side modded 1.14.4.
-If you encounter bugs when connected with a different version of Minecraft, please try connecting with 1.14.4.
-If something goes wrong, you will only get support if you're on 1.14.4 and even then only limited suppor if you have a non-vanilla client.
+If you encounter bugs when connected with a different version of Minecraft, please try connecting with vanilla 1.14.4.
+If something goes wrong, you will only get support if you're on 1.14.4 and even then only limited support if you have a non-vanilla client.

 In order to run the most optimal version (vanilla 1.14.4) you need: